shelbzilla91/project03_RecordStore.io/README.md

 # project03_RecordStore
-This is a fullstack API that allows users to add and contact users to buy records.
+This is a fullstack APP that allows users to add and contact users to buy records.

 **Link to Trello**